Calvert Investments settles with SEC over mispriced bonds

 NEW YORK Next time you knock back a cold Sam Adams beer, you have one man in particular to thank for it: Jim Koch.

-Calvert Investments said on Tuesday it overstated the value of some of its mutual funds for several years and agreed to settle the case with the U.S. Securities and Exchange Commission.
+Calvert Investments said on Tuesday it overstated the value of some of its mutual funds for several years and agreed to settle a civil case with the U.S. Securities and Exchange Commission after being accused of mispricing bonds and collecting inflated fees.

-Calvert said it would pay a $3.9 million civil penalty and reimburse affected shareholders as part of the settlement.
+Calvert said it would pay a $3.9 million penalty and reimburse affected shareholders as part of the settlement.

+“The mistakes made in the past are regrettable and Calvert sincerely apologies for them," Calvert Chief Executive John Streur said in a statement.
+"Calvert has taken great steps to strengthen its policies and procedures.”

+Bethesda, Maryland-based Calvert, which manages about $12 billion, said it has overhauled its compliance department, separating that oversight function from the company's legal department.
+Calvert began making management changes at the end of 2014 and has since appointed an entirely new senior leadership team.

 Between March 18, 2008 and Oct.
 18, 2011, Calvert misvalued bonds that caused funds to have the wrong net asset value.
-As a result, performance figures were incorrect and Calvert collected inflated management fees, the company said in a statement.
+As a result, performance figures were incorrect and Calvert collected inflated fees, the company said in a statement.

+The case against Calvert centered on illiquid, or hard to price, bonds issued by Toll Road Investors Partnership II LP, according to the SEC.
+Calvert funds acquired Toll Road bonds with a principal amount of $1.2 billion.

+Calvert relied heavily on a third-party analytical tool to value the bonds, but valued some of the securities at a price that was 65 percent higher than the price assigned to the same bonds by a major industry participant on the same day, the SEC said.

 (Reporting By Tim McLaughlin; Editing by Bill Rigby)